 5. On GCSE Results Day you will then enrol onto your chosen courses.
 We prefer you to attend in person on the day as, if your results are not as expected, we can then discuss this with you and make any necessary amendments.
 Therefore, we respectfully request any holidays are arranged with this in mind.

 CONTACT US

 Lymm High School Sixth Form

-Oughtrington Lane Lymm Cheshire WA13 0RB T 01925 755458 E sixthform@lymmhigh.org.uk
+Oughtrington Lane Lymm Cheshire WA13 0RB 01925 755458 6thformadmissions@lymmhigh.org.uk

-Visit our website for more information www.lymmhigh.org.uk/sixth-form
+Visit our website for more information lymmhigh6thform.org.uk

 Follow us on Social

 Facebook@LymmHighSchool Twitter@Lymmhigh6thform Instagram@Lymmhigh6thform